-The core inflation rate in the US, which excludes volatile items such as food and energy, edged down to 2.0 percent in May 2019 from 2.1 percent in April, below market consensus of 2.1 percent.
-Core Inflation Rate in the United States averaged 3.62 percent from 1957 until 2019, reaching an all time high of 13.60 percent in June of 1980 and a record low of 0 percent in May of 1957.
+Core inflation in the United States edged up to 2.2 percent in July 2019, the highest since January, from 2.1 percent in June and slightly above market consensus of 2.1 percent.
+Core Inflation Rate in the United States averaged 3.61 percent from 1957 until 2019, reaching an all time high of 13.60 percent in June of 1980 and a record low of 0 percent in May of 1957.